nacx/kahuna/README.md

     mvn compile

 This will generate a *pth* file containing the classpath needed to run the Jython client.
-Once the classpath file has been generated, you can run the Jython code by invoking the main script as follows:
+Once the classpath file has been generated, you can run the provided Jython scripts as shown in the following example:

-    jython main.py           # To run all examples jython main.py clean     # To cleanup all data jython -Dabiquo.address=<address> main.py         # To run all examples on the given host jython -Dabiquo.address=<address> main.py clean   # To cleanup all data on the given host
+    jython env.py           # Create a default environment jython env.py clean     # Cleanup all data jython -Dabiquo.address=<address> env.py         # Create a default environment in the given hsot jython -Dabiquo.address=<address> env.py clean   # Cleanup all data on the given host

 Use it interactively
 --------------------